“A tragic accident. It all happened so quickly. She couldn’t have prevented it. Could she?”

-I enjoy a good psychological thriller, and this one fell into the category of excellent ones.
+I enjoy a good psychological thriller, and this one for me, fell into the category of excellent ones.

 It’s so hard to say too much about the book without giving away too much.
-The plot is very very cleverly written,the characters are well developed and the relationships between them are very realistic and I felt I could relate to each of them.
-I think she got a bit carried away with the setting as, being form Wales and living near Swansea, there is no way Jenna could have walked from the bus stop to the coast where the people on the caravan site speak only in Welsh to each other and have such Welsh names.
-Now, had she got off the bus in Cardigan and walked along the Cardigan Bay coast towards Aberystwyth, I may have believed the setting, but not Swansea!!
-But that is the only moan I have about this book!
+The plot is very, very cleverly written, the characters are well developed and the relationships between each one of them are very realistic.
+I felt I could relate to each of them.
+I think the author got a bit carried away with the setting or didn’t bother to do too much research into the places as, being from Wales and living near Swansea, there is no way Jenna could have walked from the bus stop to the coast where the people on the caravan site speak only in Welsh to each other and have such Welsh names.
+Now, had she got off the bus in Cardigan and walked along the Cardigan Bay coast towards Aberystwyth, I may have believed the setting, but please, not Swansea!!
+That is the only moan I have about this book!
 It was a great read, full of killer surprises and a powerful message running throughout.